 And even if he had NOT been specifically told why he was "taken in" until after Oz's "Patsy" whitewash, Oswald's "Soviet Union" excuse would still be a provable lie.
 Why?
 Because there's absolutely NO DOUBT under the moon that Oswald killed J.D.
 Tippit.
 Therefore, Oswald himself knew he had killed Tippit and that the cops would be swarming Oak Cliff shortly, even if very few other people did know it at the time.
 So, any way you look at it, Oswald positively had to KNOW the real reason he was "taken in" by the police on 11/22.

 But, in fact, Oswald was told the reason he had been taken in.
 Officer C.T.
-Walker, in Walker's WC testimony, says that Oswald had been told point-blank by DPD officers that he had been arrested on suspicion of killing a police officer:
+Walker, in Walker's Warren Commission testimony, said that Oswald had been told point-blank by DPD officers that he had been arrested on suspicion of killing a police officer:

 "Oswald said, 'What is this all about?'; he was relating this all the time.
 He said, 'I know my rights'.
 And we told him that he was under arrest because he was suspected in the murder of a police officer.
 And he said, 'Police officer been killed?'; and nobody said nothing.
 He said, 'I hear they burn for murder'.
 And I said, 'You might find out'.
-And he said, 'Well, they say it just takes a second to die'." -- DPD Officer C.T.
-Walker; 4/3/64
+And he said, 'Well, they say it just takes a second to die'." -- Dallas Police Officer C.T.
+Walker; April 3, 1964

 Lee Harvey Oswald practically confessed to killing Officer J.D.
 Tippit via the above-referenced quote alone.